Diffusion Model-based Parameter Estimation in Dynamic Power Systems: Methods

 After completing the training process, we use the well-trained model to infer model parameters given the desired observations.
-In this inference stage, we start with randomly sampling ${x_T} \sim \mathcal{N}\left( {0,I} \right)$.
-At each step $t = T, \cdots ,1$, we use the desired power trajectories ${y_0}$ as the condition to calculate the added noise with the trained neural network.
-Then, we substract it from the latent variable ${x_t}$, and compute ${x_{t - 1}}$ with equation~\eqref{denoise}.
-Therefore, the latent variables can be gradually denoised, and the noiseless estimation of model parameters ${x_0}$ are obtained at the final step.
-Due to the probabilistic nature of the diffusion and reverse process, we will deduce different parameter estimation solutions when repeatedly running the diffusion model, thereby acquiring the posterior distribution of the predicted model parameters.
+In this inference stage, we start with randomly sampling ${\mathbf{x}_T} \sim \mathcal{N}\left( {\mathbf{0},\mathbf{I}} \right)$.
+At each step $t = T, \cdots ,1$, we use the desired power trajectories $\mathbf{y_0}$ as the condition to calculate the added noise with the trained neural network.
+Then, we substract it from the latent variable ${\mathbf{x}_t}$ and compute ${\mathbf{x}_{t - 1}}$ with equation~\eqref{denoise}.
+Therefore, the latent variables can be gradually denoised, and the noiseless estimation of model parameters ${\mathbf{x}_0}$ are obtained at the final step.
+Because of the probabilistic nature of the diffusion and reverse processes, we will deduce different parameter estimation solutions when repeatedly running the diffusion model, acquiring the posterior distribution of the predicted model parameters.